Elderly and Addiction

-- Learn about insurance coverage or other payment options for a rehab treatment stay and organize admission as necessary.
+- Learn about insurance coverage or other payment options for a rehab treatment stay and organize admission as necessary.10

 In view of the statistics discussed earlier, seniors are particularly susceptible to opioid abuse, but, if they do seek recovery services, targeted medications are a treatment possibility.
 Currently, the available medications are methadone, buprenorphine (e.g., Suboxone or Subutex), and naltrexone.
 These medications can be used during the withdrawal phase (as part of a tapering process) as well as during the abstinence maintenance phase.
 In a rehab setting, the specific dosages for tapering and maintenance will be determined by medical staff members as part of a comprehensive recovery treatment plan.

-Opioid withdrawal is associated with numerous withdrawal symptoms, including muscle aches, anxiety, insomnia, abdominal cramping, nausea, and/or vomiting.
-In addition to the discomfort or pain of the withdrawal process, cravings may arise.
+Opioid withdrawal is associated with numerous withdrawal symptoms, including muscle aches, anxiety, insomnia, abdominal cramping, nausea, and/or vomiting.14 In addition to the discomfort or pain of the withdrawal process, cravings may arise.
 This is a potentially risky phase of recovery, as these withdrawal effects can lead to relapse as a coping strategy.
-A supervised medical detox can provide not only medications but also the additional safeguard of supervision (i.e., 24/7 supervision in an inpatient program and partial supervision in an outpatient program).
+Our supervised medical detox facility in Hollywood, FL can provide not only medications but also the additional safeguard of supervision (i.e., 24/7 supervision in an inpatient program and partial supervision in an outpatient program).

 After detox, a person recovering from opioid abuse may begin abstinence maintenance therapy on methadone, buprenorphine (typically Suboxone), or naltrexone.
 As seniors may face mobility or transportation issues, Suboxone may be the most convenient medication to use.
 Whereas methadone must be dispensed at approved facilities, Suboxone can be taken at home by prescription.